 Possibly.
 The Small Business Administration doesn’t have a minimum required credit score for its loans.
 Instead, it’s up to the lenders that offer these loans to determine who to approve.
 In general, the credit reports for both you and your company should illustrate positive payment histories and demonstrate your ability to manage your obligations.

-However, you might still be able to get an SBA loan with bad credit — for example, if you’ve been in business for several years or if there are extenuating circumstances that led to your poor credit score.
-In these cases, it could still be worth it to apply for an SBA loan even if you have less-than-stellar credit.
+But you might still be able to get an SBA loan with bad credit — for example, if you’ve been in business for several years or if there are extenuating circumstances that led to your poor credit score.
+In these cases, it could still be worth it to apply for an SBA loan even if your credit is less than ideal.

 Learn More: How to Get a Personal Loan